The damped stochastic wave equation on p.c.f. fractals: Existence and uniqueness of solution

 where

-is a densely defined operator on $\Hcal \oplus \Hcal^{-\alpha}$ with $\Dcal(\Hcal \oplus \Hcal^{-\alpha}) = \Dcal(L_b^{(1-\frac{\alpha}{2}) \vee 0}) \oplus \Hcal$ and
+is a densely defined operator on $\Hcal \oplus \Hcal^{-\alpha}_b$ with $\Dcal(\Acal_{b,\beta}) = \Dcal \left(\Delta_b^{(1-\frac{\alpha}{2}) \vee 0} \right) \oplus \Hcal$ and

-There is a precise definition of a solution to evolution equations of the form \eqref{SPDE2} which is given in \cite[Chapter 5]{daprato2014}, so we can now finally define the notion of a solution to the second-order SPDE \eqref{SPDE}.
-Since it is not a priori clear what value of $\alpha$ should be picked, we allow for it to be freely chosen. \begin{defn} Let $T > 0$.
-An $\Hcal$-valued process $u = (u(t))_{t=0}^T$ is a \textit{solution} to the SPDE \eqref{SPDE} if there exists $\alpha \geq 0$ and an $\Hcal^{-\alpha}$-valued process $\dot{u} = (\dot{u}(t))_{t=0}^T$ such that
+There is a precise definition of a solution to evolution equations of the form \eqref{SWE2} which is given in \cite[Chapter 5]{DaPrato1992}, so we can now finally define the notion of a solution to the second-order SPDE \eqref{SWE}.
+Note that it is still not clear what value of $\alpha$ should be picked. \begin{defn} Let $T \in (0,\infty]$.
+An $\Hcal$-valued predictable process $u = (u(t))_{t=0}^T$ is a \textit{solution} to the SPDE \eqref{SWE} if there exists $\alpha \geq 0$ and an $\Hcal^{-\alpha}_b$-valued predictable process $\dot{u} = (\dot{u}(t))_{t=0}^T$ such that